Unlock your office doors with iPhone: Employee badges in Apple Wallet

 The percentage of respondents answered to incorporate ESG data and analytics into their investment strategy within a year, over the next two years, or over the next three years by assets under management (AUM).

-Once your badge has been added to Apple Wallet, you can unlock your door by holding your iPhone or Apple Watch near the reader.
+Once your employee badge has been added to Apple Wallet, you can unlock your door by holding your iPhone or Apple Watch near the reader.
 You don’t even need to wake or unlock your device.
 It’s that simple.

-To understand how this works on the backend, we’ll first take a look at the typical access control adjustments you need to do to offer Apple Wallet to your tenants or staff, then explain how corporate badges are added to your phone.
+To understand how this works on the backend, we’ll first take a look at the typical access control adjustments you need to do to offer employee badges in Apple Wallet to your tenants or staff, then explain how corporate badges are added to your phone.
 Afterward, we’ll discuss how custom employee badges are designed and give an FAQ of the most frequently asked questions about Apple Wallet and employee badges on iPhone.

 Image showing Kisi access card opening office turnstile

-Corporate Kisi employee badge used to unlock turnstile via Apple Access *coming soon
+Corporate Kisi employee badge used to unlock turnstile via Apple Access

 Typically a building operator should consider 3 main access levels:

 3. Tenant suite access: How can the tenant choose their own system and still use the credential for the building and elevator or turnstile?
-With Kisi, tenants can deploy Kisi as their standalone system and still leverage the Kisi credential - easily integrated with the base building system via versatile deployment options.

 Kisi branded diagram showing access points in an office building